scrallex/score/docs/integration_with_sep.md

 The Sep Text Manifold (STM) framework provides scaffolding for performing bulk text analysis using the quantum–inspired metrics developed in the SEP Engine.
 It does not implement the core algorithms itself.
-Instead, you are expected to pull the `QFH`/`QBSA` implementations and related manifold code from the existing SEP repositories and expose them to Python via an FFI layer or a compiled binary.
+Instead, you are expected to pull the native manifold implementations (currently surfaced through the `qfh` components) and related manifold code from the existing SEP repositories and expose them to Python via an FFI layer or a compiled binary.

 ## Relevant files in the SEP repositories